 The symptoms that Falls experienced are classic ones.
-Technically an anxiety disorder, the symptoms of PTSD occur after experience of a traumatic event in which intense fear, helplessness or horror is experienced, where the chances of safety and survival are unpredictable.
-Symptoms include: reliving of the traumatic event, feelings of emotional numbness and exaggerated emotional responses.
-For troops suffering from combat trauma, two out of three marriages are failing with relationship damage being a serious side effect of the disorder.
+Technically an anxiety disorder, PTSD can occur after a traumatic event in which intense fear, helplessness or horror is experienced, and/or where the chances of safety and survival are unpredictable.
+Symptoms include: reliving of the traumatic event, exaggerated startled responses and feelings of emotional numbness or extremes.
+Relationship damage is also considered a serious side effect of this disorder.
+For troops suffering from combat trauma, two out of three marriages are failing.

-Post-traumatic stress disorder treatment is long and often grueling with approaches ranging from cognitive, to chemical, and often including some form of re-exposure to the traumatic event.
-“Seeking [help] was hard, sometimes it’s easier to stare down somebody with a gun than to deal with your own problems,” Falls recalled.
+“Seeking help was hard.
+Sometimes it’s easier to stare down somebody with a gun than to deal with your own problems,” Falls recalled.

-The stress of treatment combined with feeling alone in their experiences often discourage veterans from continuing.
+The stress of prolonged treatment combined with feeling alone in their experiences often discourages veterans from continuing.
 However, gaining traction now more than ever is a new form of encouragement for PTSD sufferers.
-“Motorcycle Therapy” is a form of supplemental PTSD treatment that offers the chance for community and peace.
+“Motorcycle Therapy” is a form of supplemental PTSD treatment that offers the chance for community and support.

 The ability to join motorcycle clubs also offers veterans a sense of community.
-That support is a vital process in overcoming any challenge, and for many vets the brotherhood provided by a club helps immeasurably in that process.
+That support is vital in overcoming any challenge, and for many vets the brotherhood helps immeasurably in that process.

-Here at Hupy And Abraham, S.C., we promote and encourage a variety of motorcycle causes.
-No matter what type of bike is being ridden or if you’re in a club or solo, motorcycle safety and unity are top priorities.
-Support the community and fellow riders by getting your free WATCH FOR MOTORCYCLES sticker here.
+At Hupy And Abraham, S.C., we support a variety of motorcycle causes and organizations.
+No matter what you ride, safety and unity are important.
+Support the sport and order your free "Watch For Motorcycles" sticker here.